 Youcamp is 100 per cent Australian owned by two regional-based landowners and has its headquarters in the NSW south coast town of Moruya.
 It is proudly a small family-run business that wants to give guests more choice when it comes to camping options and farmers additional sources of income.

 Youcamp was born around a campfire on the edge of a forest on private land on the south coast of NSW in 2013.

-The website founders, James and Prue Woodford, have always loved the outdoors and nature.
+The website founders, James Woodford and Prue Bartlett have always loved the outdoors and nature.
 Prue is a scientist who has worked as a ranger and natural resource manager for over 20 years.
 James is a journalist and author who has written about science and the environment all of his career.

 When Youcamp.com went live early in 2013 the very first property that was opened to campers was theirs – Cudbugga Forest.
 Since then James and Prue have seen, first hand, the effect that being on a property like Cudbugga Forest can have on everyone from stressed adults to urban based children.
 They realised that even just a few days in a place without jobs, wifi and stress, had the power to re-fuel people and their relationships.

 Apart from the benefits to friends and family, James and Prue are also determined to see special places on private land, become more appreciated and better managed.
-When the Woodfords created a permanent legal covenant on their land, to protect a special remnant patch of forest, they were dismayed to discover that it reduced the value of their land.
+When they created a permanent legal covenant on their land, to protect a special remnant patch of forest, they were dismayed to discover that it reduced the value of their land.
 Youcamp, for the first time, actually allows landholders to gain an income from their environmental assets.
-After all people are seeking lovely forests, well run farms, resilient rivers and healthy lakes to visit, not degraded areas.
+After all, people are seeking lovely forests, well run farms, resilient rivers and healthy lakes to visit, not degraded areas.

-Youcamp has had a lot media coverage and has taken on a life of its own as a private land sharing community.
+Youcamp has had a lot of media coverage and has taken on a life of its own as a private land sharing community.
 Today veterans groups, families with disabled children and countless other community organisations are able to tailor the exact kinds of experiences they are seeking.